Internet of Things (Part 1)

 knolleary/pubsubclient is licensed under the MIT License.

-Once the PubSubClient Library is installed the mqtt_esp8266 example sketch is added to the "File|Examples" Menu.
+Once the PubSubClient Library was installed, the mqtt_esp8266 example sketch was added to the "File|Examples" Menu.

-An example ESP8266 sketch
+I reviewed an example ESP8266 sketch

-An example ESP8266 sketch
+I reviewed an example ESP8266 sketch

 The mqtt_esp8266 example sketch